pdiegmann/copilot-study/web/README.md

 ## Running the Backend with Docker

-You can run the copilot-study backend using Docker for a consistent and isolated environment.
+You can run the web backend using Docker for a consistent and isolated environment.

 ### Prerequisites